 Even if a contractor handles your compressed air audit, your employees still play an important role.
 As the people who come into contact with the equipment every day, they are the most likely to notice leaks and symptoms, such as reduced pressure in the tools they use.
 Your employees may not report leaks because they don’t know who to report to, there isn’t a straightforward reporting process, or they don’t realize the harmful effects of leaks.

 You should educate all your employees and encourage them to report any leaks they find.
 You can hold a plant-wide training session to outline the financial impact of leaks and your employees’ roles in helping the company stay profitable and productive.
 Set up a transparent chain of command and a reporting process (such as an online form) to ensure that the information reaches the right decision-makers.

 Leak prevention and reduction programs are well worth the time and effort.
 Leak prevention lowers energy costs, reduces downtime, decreases the wear on your equipment, improves production, and strengthens your bottom line.

 So, What’s the Next Step?

-This process is part of a larger compressed air audit that can be performed by C&B Equipment.
-Over the course of a seven-day air study of your plant, we will detect any operating equipment leaks and measure cubic feet per minute (CFM), pressure, and amp load in the main airlines.
+This documentation process is part of a more extensive compressed air audit that C&B Equipment offers to its customers.
+Over the course of a seven-day air study of your plant, we detect any operating equipment leaks and measure cubic feet per minute (CFM), pressure, and amp load in the main airlines.